gitmarek/libbitcoinrpc/doc/design.md

 call many servers, collecting responses either to separate structures or to the same `bitcoinrpc_resp` in sequence.

-The data structures are independent as they do not share memory and have only very limited read-only access to each other's internals.
+The data structures are independent as they do not share memory.
 That probably makes bitcoinrpc rather thread-safe, although it still waits for proper testing in this regard.